Geobert/disle/README.md

 See the underlying crate `caith`'s [Readme for the full syntax](https://github.com/Geobert/caith/blob/master/README.md)

+## Special interpretation

+Some games have special rules to interpret the dices and Dìsle supports some:
+- OVA: The Anime Role-Playing Game result
+- Les chroniques de l'étrange

+## Cards

+You can now use a deck of cards.
+In a server channel:
+- create a deck of cards: `/newdeck or /nd <nb_of_joker>

 ## Aliases

 Aliases can be set per channel and per user.
 Basically, they store some expression and can